bilek993/CLUSEK/.docs/texture_maps.md

 #### Albedo maps

 Albedo maps are base color textures for models.
 All channels represent the colors of the object.
-Recommended compression for this texture is BC1.
+Recommended compression for this texture is DXGI_FORMAT_BC1_UNORM_SRGB and flag TEX_COMPRESS_SRGB_IN in Compression settings should be set to TRUE.

 #### Normal maps

 Normal mapping is a technique used in realtime computer graphics to fake bump on materials.
 It helps reduce polygons and keep most of the details at the same time.
 Different engines are using different mappings for RGB colors to XYZ coordinates.
 The easiest way is to map R to X, G to Y and B to Z. That's the easiest way, but not the most efficient way.
-The best way is to use only two channels with compression set to BC5.
+The best way is to use only two channels with compression set to DXGI_FORMAT_BC5_UNORM.
 That means we are using only two channels for X and Y. Z is reconstructed in real-time.
 That means that bellow mapping is used:

 | Red | Green |
 |-----|-------|